-The glittering Tiara of the Illustrious Wellesley family.
-The Dukedom of Wellington was given to the illustrious hero who defeated Napoleon at the Battle of Waterloo.
-The family, originally from Ireland, has been in the heart of British Society for the past two centuries, also becoming the Duke of Ciudad Rodrigo in Spain, the Prince of Waterloo in Belgium and The Netherlands, and the Duke of Victoria in Portugal.
-The current Duke owns Strathfield Saye House, Apsley House in London, and an estate in Spain to go with his Spanish dukedom.
-This Tiara, of scroll design, has been worn by numerous Duchesses of Wellington at society events.
+The Dukedom of Wellington was given to the victorious hero who defeated Napoleon at the Battle of Waterloo, and the family, originally from Ireland, has been in the heart of British and European Society for the past two centuries, also becoming the Duke of Ciudad Rodrigo in Spain, the Prince of Waterloo in Belgium and The Netherlands, and the Duke of Victoria in Portugal.
+The current Duke owns Strathfield Saye House, Apsley House in London, and the La Torre estate in Granada, and this magnificent Tiara is a suitably grand heirloom for this illustrious family!

-None of subsequent Duchesses were depicted wearing the Wellington Tiara until Princess Antonia of Prussia wore it at her wedding to the Marquess of Douro, heir to the Dukedom, in 1977.
-Recently, after becoming Duchess, in 2014 she wore the Tiara at a recreation of the famous Waterloo Banquet at Apsley House to mark the Bicentenary of the Waterloo, with the Duke and Duchess’ friends, the Prince of Wales and the Duchess of Cornwall, as the guests of honour.
+None of subsequent Duchesses were depicted wearing the Wellington Tiara until Princess Antonia of Prussia wore it at her wedding to the Marquess of Douro, heir to the 8th Duke, in 1977.
+After becoming the Duchess, Princess Antonia wore the Tiara at a recreation of the famous Waterloo Banquet at Apsley House to mark the Bicentenary of the Waterloo, with the Duke and Duchess’ friends, the Prince of Wales and the Duchess of Cornwall, as the guests of honour.
 The Duchess probably wore the Tiara for the Spanish State Banquet in 2017, though she wasn’t pictured, and most recently wore it at the 2019 State Opening of Parliament.
 This is not the only Tiara the Duchess has access to, but there is no doubt we will continue to see this magnificent family heirloom worn for years to come!